Errors thrown by actions

 Local error handling

-In the above code, if checkInternetConnection()
+In the above code, if checkInternetConnection() throws an error,

-- To modify the error, override the
+- To disable the error, return

 class LogoutAction extends AppAction {